-- A PVC Dean or their equivalent shall be the ex officio Chair of the Progression and Finalist Board.
-Alternatively, PVC Dean or their equivalent may delegate the role of Chair to their nominee.
+- 1. An Associate Provost/Director of Content/Director of People or their equivalent shall be the ex officio Chair of the Progression and Finalist Board.
+Alternatively, the Associate Provost/Director of Content/Director of Peopl or their equivalent may delegate the role of Chair to their nominee.
 The nominee must be selected from the committee membership. - 2.
 Observers are only allowed at the permission of the Chair, and should not participate in business unless authorised by the Chair. - 3.
 Observers shall not be entitled to vote on motions proposed at the Board. - 4.
 The Secretary of the Board will normally be from the Registry. - 5.
-Where necessary, the relevant Faculty Dean / Institute Director or their equivalent may appoint suitable alternates to attend meetings at which members are unable to be present; however alternates to external examiners may not be appointed.
-Absences may only be accepted and alternates may only be appointed in exceptional circumstances and prior written agreement for this must be received from the relevant Faculty Dean / Institute Director or their equivalent as applicable. - 6.
-The Board shall not be considered quorate unless the following members are present\: - a) PVC Dean or their equivalent (Chair) - b) Relevant Head of School/Assistant Dean or their equivalent - c) Relevant Head of Programme or their equivalent - d) Progression and Finalist Board external examiner - e) Secretary - \ The Board is divided into sections dealing with one programme at a time and will be considered to be quorate and therefore allowed to confirm progression and verify awards for students for each section as long as the following members are present for the applicable section of the Board: - a) there is both a relevant Head of School/Assistant Dean and Head of Programme, their equivalent; or their approved alternates present for the programme being considered; - b) the Chair and external examiner must be present for the full duration of the Board. - 7.
-The Secretary from the Registry and a Quality Officer will be required to be present throughout for the Board to convene.
+Where necessary, the relevant Associate Provost/Director of Content or their equivalent may appoint suitable alternates to attend meetings at which members are unable to be present; however, alternates to external examiners may not be appointed.
+Absences may only be accepted and alternates may only be appointed in exceptional circumstances and prior written agreement for this must be received from the relevant Associate Provost/Director of Content or their equivalent as applicable. - 6.
+The Board shall not be considered quorate unless the following members are present: - a) Associate Provost/Director of Content/Director of People or an equivalent (Chair) - b) Relevant Associate Provost or an equivalent - c) Relevant Director of Content or their equivalent - d) Progression and Finalist Board external examiner - e) Secretary

+The Board is divided into sections dealing with one programme at a time and will be considered to be quorate and therefore allowed to confirm progression and verify awards for students for each section as long as the following members are present for the applicable section of the Board:

+- a) there is both a relevant Associate Provost and Director of Content, an equivalent; or their approved alternates present for the programme being considered; - b) the Chair and external examiner must be present for the full duration of the Board.

-- 8. The Board will meet as often as required. - 9.
-The structure and terms of reference of the Board shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the SQAEC. - 10.
+- 7. The Secretary from the Registry and a Quality Officer will be required to be present throughout for the Board to convene. - 8.
+The Board will meet as often as required. - 9.
+The structure and terms of reference of the Board shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the Quality Committee. - 10.
 Formal minutes, prepared in the prevailing and agreed University format are a requirement of the operation of the Board.